 Private and Government Fiscal Costs and Benefits of the Maryland Dream Act (T. H. Gindling and Marvin Mandell, Maryland Institute for Policy Analysis and Research, University of Maryland, Baltimore County, Oct.
 2012).

-- The working paper concludes that, for each annual Maryland Dream Act cohort, the net long-term economic benefit to state, local, and federal governments would equal $24.6 million as a result of increased tax revenue and decreased incarceration spending.
+- For each annual Maryland Dream Act cohort, the net long-term economic benefit to state, local and federal governments would equal $24.6 million as a result of increased tax revenue and decreased incarceration spending.
 Each Maryland Dream Act cohort would gain $41.6 million in net private benefits as a result of their increased earning potential.

-- State and local government could see an increase of tax revenue (income and sales taxes) of $6.1 million and spending on incarceration could decrease by $7.3 million.
-In addition, the authors estimate that the federal government could see an increase in tax revenue (income and Medicare taxes) of $18.5 million.
+- State and local governments could experience an increase of tax revenue (income and sales taxes) of $6.1 million, while spending on incarceration could decrease by $7.3 million.
+The authors also project an increase in federal tax revenue (income and Medicare taxes) of $18.5 million.

-- The working paper estimates that implementation of the Maryland Dream Act would increase high school graduation rates by 5 percent.
+- Implementation of the Maryland Dream Act would increase high school graduation rates by an estimated 5 percent.

 Revenues from Undocumented Immigrants Paying In-State Rates (Update of 2006 Report), (Massachusetts Taxpayers Foundation, July 18, 2011).